 Chimney stacks

 Repair category 2

-Notes Sections of weathered and damaged stonework and defective pointing noted to the chimney stacks.
+Notes Sections of worn and cracked render noted to the chimney stacks.
 Some ongoing maintenance and repair should now be anticipated.

 Roofing including roof space

 Repair category 2

-Notes The flat roof covering appears to be of an older age and type.
-Flat roof coverings require above average maintenance and have a limited lifespan.

-Some slipped and cracked slates noted.

-The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.